 The collective aim of SOI’s education team is to make the learning that takes place on the expedition accessible, palpable, and critically relevant to the students.
 We want the students to be able to take this ‘personal knowledge’ gained on expedition – lessons learned in a context that is rich with the tastes, smells, feelings, images, sensations and emotions of first hand experience—and to transfer and apply it to their everyday lives in their respective home communities, despite the geographical, sociocultural, and socioeconomic diversity representative in our students.
 It is our hope that each student’s SOI expedition experience will serve as a transformative catalyst to drive what they do, how they behave, and the decisions they make about future engagement as global citizens.

-The theme for this summer’s expedition is the “Changing Arctic.”
-As we are all well aware, the changes to/in the Arctic are influencing all dimensions of life including ecological, socio-cultural, economic, and geo-political.
-With Canada’s chairmanship of the Arctic Council poised to begin and the implementation of Canada’s Northern Strategy, this is a critically important time in the Arctic.
-Embodied within our theme—the ‘Changing Arctic’— are six central and interconnected pillars.
+Changes in the Arctic are influencing all dimensions of life including ecological, socio-cultural, economic and geo-political.
+With Canada's chairmanship of the Arctic Council poised to begin and the implementation of Canada's Northern Strategy, this is a critically important time in the Arctic.
+Embodied within our Education Program are six central and interconnected pillars.

 These pillars include:

 (2) the history of the North, including the 1913 Canadian Arctic Expedition;

 (5) role of youth; and

 The expedition’s education program has five main goals:

 - FOSTER a new understanding and respect for the planet.